suhailkakar/blog.suhailkakar.com/cksmw07tn0uz22xs1f3owfevq.md

-## Remove all console.log() from your project in less than a minutes
+## Remove all console.log() from your project in less than a minute

 ### Introduction
 console.log() is a debugging tool that can assist you to figure out what your code is doing.
 You may follow along as your code executes by displaying a message that contains either descriptive text that tells you what's going on or the values of certain variables.